Boosting

-Bagging, or Bootstrap Aggregating, is an ensemble learning technique in AI and ML that enhances model accuracy by training multiple base models on bootstrapped data subsets and aggregating their predictions to reduce variance and improve stability.
+Bagging is an ensemble learning technique that enhances predictive accuracy by combining multiple models trained on bootstrapped datasets and aggregating their outputs.

 Bagging, short for Bootstrap Aggregating, is a fundamental ensemble learning technique used in artificial intelligence and machine learning to enhance the accuracy and robustness of predictive models.
 It involves creating multiple subsets of a training dataset through random sampling with replacement, known as bootstrapping.
 These subsets are used to train multiple base models, also known as weak learners, independently.
 The predictions from these models are then aggregated, typically through averaging for regression tasks or majority voting for classification tasks, leading to a final prediction with reduced variance and improved stability.